awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

                                 Specifies the destination node identifier.

                         - ``prediction`` (list) --
-                            A list contains the inference results of target nodes or edges.
+                            A list containing the inference results for all target nodes or edges.
 For classification tasks, the value of ``prediction`` is a list of logits that can be used with classification methods such as `argmax`.
 For regression tasks, the value of ``prediction`` is a list with a single element, which represents the regression result.